 Fisk Jubilee Singers

-During the 1930s, in Chicago, Thomas A. Dorsey (best known as author of: “Precious Lord, Take My Hand”), who had spent the 1920s writing secular music, turned full time to Gospel Music.
+During the 1930s, in Chicago, Thomas A. Dorsey (best known as author of “Precious Lord, Take My Hand”), who had spent the 1920s writing secular music, turned full-time to Gospel Music.
 He established a publishing house and is credited with inventing the black gospel style of piano music.
 Dorsey, son of a Baptist minister, learned piano from his mother.
 He gained an appreciation of the blues when he moved to Atlanta GA.
 Dorsey is credited with developing the musical careers of many African-American artists, including Mahalia Jackson.

 The National Baptist Convention first publicly endorsed the use of Gospel Music for worship at its 1930 meeting.
 Meanwhile, radio continued to develop the audience for Gospel Music.
 This notion was commemorated in Albert E. Brumley’s 1937 song: “Turn Your Radio On”.

 Following the 2nd World War, Gospel Music concerts became more elaborate.
 In 1950, black gospel was featured at Carnegie Hall when Joe Bostic produced the Negro Gospel and Religious Music Festival.
 He repeated it the next year with an expanded list of performing artists, and in 1959 moved to Madison Square Garden.
 Today, black gospel and white gospel are distinct genres, with distinct audiences.
-In white gospel, there is a large Gospel Music Association and a Gospel Music Hall of Fame, which includes a few black artists, such as Mahalia Jackson, but which ignores most black artists.
+In white gospel, there is a large Gospel Music Association and a Gospel Music Hall of Fame, which includes a few black artists, such as Mahalia Jackson, but ignores most black artists.
 In the black community, James Cleveland established the Gospel Music Workshop of America in 1969.

 Gospel as Influence

-Towns along the Mississippi like Memphis TN, whose life blood flowed from commerce on the river, were flooded with these new musical and cultural influences.
+Towns along the Mississippi like Memphis TN, whose lifeblood flowed from commerce on the river, were flooded with these new musical and cultural influences.
 The Pentecostal churches swelled with Jazz and Blues infused Gospel music.
 The choirs filled with the enthusiastic communities and the local musicians contributed their talents on guitar, bass, and percussion.
 With the advent of electrical amplification, the instrumentation evolved to electric guitars and bass, drums, Hammond Organs and whatever other instruments were well played by willing parishioners.
 In rural communities, it was something for the young to do to stay out of trouble.
-Being a part of the church musical establishment was considered to be a grand and holy endeavor.
-Parents could be proud of their children’s participation and encouraged it.
-This was true common cause: where the whole community came together.
+Being a part of the church’s musical establishment was considered to be a grand and holy endeavor.
+Parents could be proud of their children’s participation and encourage it.
+This was true common cause, where the whole community came together.
 The South was still deeply segregated but everyone could appreciate the musical contributions of all races and social backgrounds.
 Talent was talent, and good music was understood by all.
 If the music moved you, it was art.
 It was full of soul and clearly spiritual in content then it must be Heavenly ordained.